puavous/lmad1/README.md

 # lmad1: "Let's Make a Demo 1.3" workshop base code

-It is now official: There will be an instance of this workshop at Instanssi 2023, March 2-5!
-I'll try to find some spare time before that to make sure everything still works as fine as it did already back in 2020.

 This is a twisted and obscure piece of code, yes.
 It was my first attempt at creating a JavaScript library (of any kind...) with the intention of it being used in the production of very small